gabrielbller/gabrielbller/README.md

 ### Hi there, I'm Gabriel Bodenmüller. 👋

-## I'm a Young Developer trying to learn a lot!!
+## I'm a Developer trying to learn a lot!!

 - 👀 I’m interested in become a great developer
 - 🤓 I’m currently learning everything 🤣